All customers are encouraged to register so they are ready to use the full features of EFS-Web for Registered eFilers and Private PAIR.

 |New Applications:||24 hours a day, 7 days a week, 365 days a year|

 |Follow-on Submissions:||23 hours a day, 7 days a week, 365 days a year .
 Unavailable daily from 4:30AM - 5:30AM ET|

 |Fee Payment:||24 hours a day, 7 days a week, 365 days a year.
 May be unavailable on Sundays 2:00AM - 6:00AM ET|

-Advisory (15APR2015): In summer 2015, the USPTO will launch Financial Manager, a new and easy-to-use online fee payment management system.
+Advisory (15APR2015): The USPTO is preparing to launch Financial Manager, a new and easy-to-use online fee payment management system.
 You will be able to store and manage payment methods online, generate and download transaction reports, receive administrative notifications, and assign user permissions.

 Advisory (16DEC2014): “In view of public feedback, the USPTO has enhanced the dedicated EFS-Web interface for third-party preissuance submissions.
 The enhancements include:

 1.)
 The text box length for the Concise Description of Relevance has been expanded from 250 to 1000 characters, which may eliminate the need to upload a separate PDF document for the concise description of relevance.

 2.)
 A new fee radio button for resubmissions has been added.
 The new radio button permits a third party to request that the USPTO apply the fee that accompanied an earlier filed non-compliant submission to the resubmission, or to again state that the fee exemption set forth in 37 CFR 1.290(g) applies to the resubmission.

 3.)
 A third party now has the option to request email notification regarding whether the submission was found compliant or non-compliant.